D3struf/Killer-Sudoku/README.md

 ## Overview
 This Python program solves the Killer Sudoku puzzle, a variant of the classic Sudoku puzzle.
 The solver incorporates both user input for defining cage sums and an AI-based hill climbing algorithm to find a solution.

+## Features
+- User-friendly interface for inputting cage sums and coordinates.
+- Utilizes the hill climbing algorithm to iteratively improve the solution.
+- Validates the generated matrix to ensure it meets Killer Sudoku rules.
+- Provides detailed feedback on the number of duplicate pairs found.

 ## Hill Climbing Algorithm

 ### Explanation